sarerism/idor_lab/ATTACK_FLOW.md

 **Valid Credentials Found:**
 - Employee ID: `MBTI2024837`
 - Password: `tekelomuxo`
-- User: Julia Schneider (Junior Developer)
+- User: John Doe (Junior Developer)

 **Note:** MBTI2024837 is the ONLY account with the default password!